opensearch-project/project-website/_posts/2023-02-14-whatsnew-reporting-cli.markdown

 In this post we’ll show you a few examples of how to leverage the Reporting CLI capabilities, such as:

+* Generating a PDF from an eCommerce Dashboard that shows data visualizations
+* Incorporating report generation into your workflow with email or notifications
 * Generating a CSV from tabular data in the Dashboards *Discover* view
-* Generating a PDF from an eCommerce Dashboard that shows data visualizations
-* Incorporating report generation into your workflow

 ### What is the Reporting CLI?